Vital U.S.-Canada border crossing reopens, but ‘Freedom Convoy’ trucker protests continue in Ottawa

 Police arrested at least two dozen protesters while clearing the Ambassador Bridge, the country’s busiest land border crossing and a key supply route linking Windsor, Ontario, and Detroit, on Sunday.
 Ottawa Mayor Jim Watson also on Sunday said he brokered a tentative agreement with Tamara Lich, a key protest organizer, to make the protests less disruptive to residents in exchange for a meeting.

-But prospects for a breakthrough in the capital were immediately cast into doubt, with Lich tweeting that no “deal” had been made.
+But prospects for a breakthrough in the capital were immediately cast into doubt, with Lich tweeting that no “deal” had been made – and another organizer of the movement without central leadership telling The Washington Post the proposal did not reflect the protesters’ will.

-Watson’s office released letters the mayor sent Lich, president of Freedom Convoy 2022, one of the organizing bodies for the protests, outlining a deadline of noon Monday for “clear evidence” that the convoy of over 400 trucks will depart residential areas.
-Lich, in her letter dated Saturday, which was released by Watson, said “we look forward to working with authorities to ensure the safe movement of our trucks to their new locations” before denying Sunday there was any agreement.

-This back-and-forth is the latest chapter of a saga that has pitted law enforcement against protesters since a convoy of truck drivers opposed to vaccine mandates illegally parked by Parliament in Ottawa on Jan.
+The back-and-forth is the latest chapter of a saga that has pitted law enforcement against protesters since a convoy of truck drivers opposed to vaccine mandates illegally parked by Parliament in Ottawa on Jan.
 28.

 The protests, which have raged for three straight weekends, have inspired similar demonstrations across the globe — from New York to New Zealand — by people fed up with pandemic policies, angry at their governments, and, in some cases, driven by extremist views and calls for insurrection.